Thomas Bryant: Return to the Lakers (2022–2023)

 the Washington Wizards.
 On January 22, 2023, Bryant tied his career high of 31 points, alongside 14 rebounds, in a 121–112 win over the Portland Trail Blazers.

-Denver Nuggets (2023–present)
+Denver Nuggets (2023)

 On February 9, 2023, Bryant was traded to the Denver Nuggets in a four-team trade involving the Los Angeles Clippers and Orlando Magic.
+The Nuggets defeated the Miami Heat in the NBA Finals in five games to give Bryant his first NBA championship.

+Miami Heat (2023–2024)

+On July 2, 2023, Bryant signed a reported 2-year, $5.4 million contract with the Miami Heat and on July 3, 2024, he re-signed with the Heat.

+Indiana Pacers (2024–2025)

+On December 15, 2024, Bryant was traded to the Indiana Pacers in exchange for the right to swap second-round picks in the 2031 NBA draft.

+Cleveland Cavaliers (2025-present)

+On September 23, 2025, Bryant signed a 1-year contract with the Cleveland Cavaliers.